flyingrobots/draft-punks/README.md

     end
 ```

+*PhiedBach adjusts his spectacles, tapping the quill against the desk.
+You see him scribble on the parchment:*

-> *"Every comment is a note.
-Every note must be played."*
+> “Every comment is a note.
+Every note must be played.”
 > — Johann Sebastian Bach, Kapellmeister of Commits, 2025

+“Ja, BunBun, zis is vhy I adore ze source codes.
+Like a score of music — every line, every brace, a note in ze grand composition.
+My favorite language?” *He pauses, eyes glinting with mischief.* “C… naturlich.”

+*BunBun’s ear flicks.
+Another Red Bull can hisses open.*

 ---